carrascodev/Bannerlord.FeudalTitles/README.md

     - A Duke/Duchess is the ruler of 2+ Counties.
 - County
     - A Count is the ruler of a County.
-- Baron
+- Barony
-    - Owner of a castle within a County
+    - A baron is the owner of a castle.
 - Vassal / Squire
-    - Owner of a town / piece of land inside county other than a Castle/Town
+    - Owner of a village / piece of land inside county other than a Castle/Town